CSCfi/csc-user-guide/docs/apps/python-data.md

 for example: [PyTorch](pytorch.md), [TensorFlow](tensorflow.md),
 [JAX](jax.md), and [RAPIDS](rapids.md).

+!!! info "Note about multi-threading"

+    Loading the `python-data` module will set the environment variable `OMP_NUM_THREADS=1`, which essentially disables OpenMP multi-threading
+    support.
+This is a reasonable setting in most cases, and fixes some issues related to multi-processing runs.
+If you know that you need to use OpenMP multi-threading, please set this variable manually, for example in your Slurm job script:

+        export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK

 ## License

 All packages are licensed under various free and open source licenses (FOSS).